 RE at Horsell Junior School is reflective, creative and thoughtful.
-Pupils make a well informed response to Christianity and respect those of all faiths (and none) in their search for God.
+Pupils make a well informed response to Christianity and respect those of all faiths (and none).
 We follow the Guildford Diocese curriculum for church schools.
 Christianity is the majority study in RE and this draws on the richness and diversity of Christian experience in the breadth of its Anglican and other denominational forms, and in the variety of worldwide forms.

 Horsell C of E Junior School is an inclusive school.
 We teach respect for different views and interpretations.
 Pupils are enabled to deepen their understanding of God as encountered and taught by Christians.
 They are also taught about other faiths and world views.
-We aim to foster an accurate and increasing understanding of world religions and world views, and we visit the local mosque and Buddhist temple as well as our local church.
+We aim to foster an accurate and increasing understanding of world religions and world views, and we visit the local mosque as well as our local church.
+Children also benefit from guest speakers to enrich their lessons.
 As a result, pupils will gain greater insight into the world in which they are growing up.
 They will also be able to appreciate the faith of others and develop a deeper understanding of their own beliefs and practices.
 These outcomes must contribute to harmonious relationships within and between communities, promoting social inclusion and combating prejudice.

 Please follow this link for reading material related to 'Religious Education'.